 You will spend more time on buses.
 More than 16,700 existing riders use the four RT stations that will close.
 They will have to take the bus, drive or walk to where they want to go.

-No more rapid transit to Scarborough Town Centre – and no replacement bus service either.
+No more rapid transit from Lawrence East to Scarborough Town Centre – and no replacement bus service either.
 There is no plan to run a 54 Lawrence East bus to the new Triton (STC) bus station after the Scarborough RT is shut down.
 Riders will only be able to ride an express 54 Lawrence East bus to Kennedy Station.